HTTP vs HTTPS

 That was in 2018, and it’s 2023, and the issue still impacts ranking without it.

-An SSL certificate is now needed on every website or blog.
-If your website or blog doesn’t have an SSL certificate, now is the time to obtain an SSL certificate and enable HTTPS vs. HTTP.
+Every website or blog needs an SSL certificate.
+If your website or blog doesn’t have an SSL certificate, now is the time to obtain one and enable HTTPS vs. HTTP.

 Many websites use HTTP.
 However, back in 2014, Google recommended that sites switch to HTTPS.
 Until then, only sites with e-commerce pages bothered to use HTTPS.
 As an incentive for switching over, Google announced that it would provide HTTPS sites with a minor rankings bump, punishing sites that did not switch over by giving an edge to competitors.